CandelaOlha/adopt-me/README.md

 Occasionally I like to go through the entire process of creating a website, from content and design to coding.

-This project is the result of looking for some inspiration on Dribbble, creating a quick prototype in Figma and finally, turn my idea into reality through HTML, CSS and a bit of Javascript.
+This homepage is the result of looking for some inspiration on Dribbble, creating a quick prototype in Figma and finally, turn my idea into reality through HTML, CSS and a bit of Javascript.

 ## The challenge